Furniture Restoration & Repair

 Preparing Painted or Varnished Surfaces

-If your furniture has layers of paint or varnish, it will need to be stripped before resurfacing can happen.
-For lots of layers, you will need a tough stripping formula such as a semi-paste that will loosen old coats of paint for scraping.
+If your furniture restoration project has layers of paint or varnish, it will need to be stripped before resurfacing can happen.
+For lots of layers, you will need a tough stripping formula, such as a semi-paste, that will loosen old coats of paint for scraping.

 Liberally apply the stripper in the same direction from the base of the piece of furniture.
 You will need to leave the stripper to work for at least 20 minutes before scraping with a stripping tool.
 This process may need to be repeated several times if the layers are particularly dense.